 After a while I wanted to get out and use the tens machine again.
 I was most comfortable kneeling on the floor leaning over the couch or bouncing on the ball.

-It was getting very intense and Dom was ready to call Kate our Doula, I kept saying no thinking I would have had sooo much longer to labour before going to hospital and I didn’t want to wake her too early.
+It was getting very intense and Dom was ready to call Kate our Doula.
+I kept saying no thinking I would have had sooo much longer to labour before going to hospital.
+I didn’t want to wake her too early.

 When Kate arrived she said to Dom definitely call Jen and that she didn’t think I was far off.